abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 of particular tasks.
 This is when mindfulness, clear comprehension, attention, and alertness can all lapse.

-The goal of the practice and of the contemplative lifestyle in general isn’t simply to go to work in the morning, punch the time clock, and mentally check out.
+The goal of the practice, and of the contemplative lifestyle in general, isn’t simply to go to work in the morning, punch the time clock, and mentally check out.
 Nor is it helpful to take the view that when the work is out of the way, then it’s time to practice.
-Instead, as much as possible, we are looking for a continuity of mindfulness and clarity throughout all of our activities and that means bringing to mind a suitable object for focusing one’s attention—that’s what mindfulness is.
+Instead, as much as possible, we are looking for a continuity of mindfulness and clarity throughout all of our activities, and that means bringing to mind a suitable object for focusing one’s attention—that’s what mindfulness is.
 We choose a wholesome object for this, one that will lead to skillful states of mind.
 Sometimes that’s difficult, especially if we are doing